soilwise-he/SoilWise-documentation/tech/docs/technical_components/soil_companion.md

 | **Container** | Docker (multi-stage build, Eclipse Temurin JDK 21) |
 | **CI/CD** | GitLab CI with semantic release (conventional commits) |
 | **Orchestration** | Kubernetes (liveness/readiness probes) |

-### Overview of Key Features

-The chatbot combines **agentic LLM tool calling** with **retrieval-augmented generation** and **post-response enrichment** to deliver grounded, linked answers.
-The key features are:

-1. **Agentic tool calling** — The LLM autonomously decides which of the available tool integrations to invoke (catalog search, SoilGrids, AgroDataCube, Wikipedia, vocabulary SPARQL), executing up to 10 sequential tool-call iterations per query.
-2. **RAG from local core knowledge** — Documents (PDF, text, Markdown) are split into chunks, embedded with a local model (AllMiniLmL6V2), and stored in memory.
-Relevant chunks are retrieved by cosine similarity and injected into the prompt.
-3. **Response enrichment** — After the LLM generates a response, auto-linkers scan for vocabulary terms and Wikipedia article titles, inserting navigable links into the rendered output.
-4. **Insight panel** — The frontend extracts SoilWise and Wikipedia links from responses and displays broader/narrower/related vocabulary concepts with definitions in a sidebar panel.
-5. **Token streaming** — Responses are streamed token-by-token over WebSocket, giving users immediate visual feedback.
-6. **Feedback loop** — Thumbs up/down ratings are logged to daily JSONL files; evaluation tools compute quality metrics (like rate, NSAT, Wilson lower bound).

 ### Component Diagrams